alptium/alptium.github.io/English/Arrays.md

 ```

 **Note:** Write down the array by which we will present a gender of the users.
-We will use a type of character variable, that is*Character*
+We will use a type of character variable, that is*Character*.

 ```